 Are you planning after COVID-19?
 Here are some of the reasons for you to also trek chimpanzees as part of your experience in Uganda.

-Chimpanzee trekking areas in Uganda can easily be accessed by Air or road transport.
+Chimpanzee trekking areas in Uganda can easily be accessed by air or road transport.
 You can fly to Queen Elizabeth National park at Kasese Airstrip and trek chimpanzees in Kyambura and Kibale National park.
 It is only 2 hours’ drive from Kasese Airstrip to Kibale and about 30 minutes to Kyambura gorge.
 You can also opt for a road trip to Kibale National park/ Kyambura gorge from Entebbe/Kampala for approximately 4-5 hours.
 You can fly to Pakuba Airstrip in Murchison falls national park to do chimpanzee trekking in Budongo forest reserve and you can as well have a road trip of about 4-5hours.

 Though the cost of gorilla permits in Uganda is USD700 per person per trek, Chimpanzee permits are more relatively cheap and affordable.
-For the chimpanzee trekking permit for Kibale National Park, they cost USD200 per person per trek for Non Foreign Residents, USD150 per person for East African Residents and Uganda shillings 150.000 per person for East African Citizens.
-Chimpanzee permits for Kyambura Gorge cost USD50 for both Non Foreign Residents and East African Residents and Uganda shillings 30,000 for East African Residents.
+For the chimpanzee trekking permit for Kibale National Park, they cost USD200 per person per trek for Non-Foreign Residents, USD150 per person for East African Residents and Uganda shillings 150.000 per person for East African Citizens.
+Chimpanzee permits for Kyambura Gorge cost USD50 for both Non-Foreign Residents and East African Residents and Uganda shillings 30,000 for East African Residents.
 Chimpanzee Permits for Budongo Forest Reserve in Murchison falls National Park cost USD100 per person for Non- Foreign Residents, USD 90 per person for Residents and USD55 per person for East African Citizens.
-The permits can be secured from Uganda wildlife Authority and we shall send you scans of the receipt after purchase for your records and perusal.
+The permits can be secured from Uganda wildlife Authority and we shall send you scans of the receipt after the purchase for your records and perusal.
 Contact us

 Encounter Africa safaris has developed more discounted packages of chimpanzee trekking tours.
 Even other tour operators have are likely to put out more competitive rates so as to recover for the lost months.
-Our normal 3 day chimpanzee trekking to Kibale costs USD1000 al inclusive for one person and USD800 for 2 people during post COVID-19 this will cost you only USD800 for one person and then USD700 for 2 people, Visit our website for the trip ideas for chimpanzee trekking in Uganda after COVID-19, We shall tailor your interests and budget for you to have an amazing experience in Uganda.
+Our normal 3-day chimpanzee trekking to Kibale costs USD1000 al inclusive for one person and USD800 for 2 people during post-COVID-19 this will cost you only USD800 for one person and then USD700 for 2 people, Visit our website for the trip ideas for chimpanzee trekking in Uganda after COVID-19, We shall tailor your interests and budget for you to have an amazing experience in Uganda.

 After COVID-19, most accommodation facilities are offering discounts to recover from the losses and cancellations made, some of the Hotel have already started giving discounts like Kyaninga Lodge a luxury which has offer USD100 per person stay for African residents and they many revise the rates further.
-Lodges in Kibale Forest National, Budongo, Kalinzu and Kyambura gorge range from budget to luxury, in Kibale national park Budget options include Chimpanzee Forest Guest House, Isunga Lodge, Kibale Home stay among others fares range from 90-100 dollars a night per person, mid-range options include Kibale Forest Camp, Turaco Treetops Lodge, Luxury options include Ndali Lodge, Papaya Lake Lodge, Kyaninga Lodge among others fares range from 200-400 dollars a night per person, in Kyambura, you can stay at Elephant Hab lodge as the budget option, Katara lodge and Kyambura gorge lodge and in Budongo forest reserve, you can stay at Budongo eco lodge, Bakers lodge and Murchison river lodge among others.
+Lodges in Kibale Forest National, Budongo, Kalinzu and Kyambura gorge range from budget to luxury, in Kibale national park Budget options, include Chimpanzee Forest Guest House, Isunga Lodge, Kibale Homestay among others fares range from 90-100 dollars a night per person, mid-range options include Kibale Forest Camp, Turaco Treetops Lodge, Luxury options include Ndali Lodge, Papaya Lake Lodge, Kyaninga Lodge among others fares range from 200-400 dollars a night per person, in Kyambura, you can stay at Elephant Hab lodge as the budget option, Katara lodge and Kyambura gorge lodge and in Budongo forest reserve, you can stay at Budongo eco-lodge, Bakers lodge and Murchison river lodge among others.
 All these are likely to offer the best offers to attract tourists visiting Kibale Forest national park to stay at their facilities.

 Make sure you travel with your Certificate of COVID-19 free that you will be able to present at the Airport and park headquarters.
 On your visit to see the chimpanzees in Uganda, We request you to abide with the following Chimpanzee Trekking Rules (as set out in the printed leaflet by the Uganda Wildlife Authority ‘Chimpanzee Rules’).

 Encounter Africa safaris organizes chimpanzee permits and tours for both Uganda and Rwanda and you should not miss on this important experience to see the endangered primates.
 You can participate in both chimpanzee trekking and chimpanzee habituation in any of our chimpanzee hot spots in Uganda after COVID-19.
-Book your birthday, Honey moon, Anniversary vacation with your loved ones to see the chimpanzees in their natural environment.
-Kindly check travelers reviews about us on Trip advisor and Safari booking for more information about trips we have conducted previously.
+Book your birthday, Honeymoon, Anniversary vacation with your loved ones to see the chimpanzees in their natural environment.
+Kindly check travellers reviews about us on Trip advisor and Safari booking for more information about trips we have conducted previously.
 As Encounter Africa safaris, we shall tailor a trip for you for a memorable time while in Uganda.